 Both gloves give a nice amount of additional grip on the wheel, particularly anything with Alcantara / Suede wrapping.
 There’s a very sturdy, real steering wheel feel from using gloves, and the grip on the fingers makes paddleshifting a slightly less error prone affair.

 My Fanatec wheel tends to leave my hands quite black after an hour or so of use, and not only will gloves keep your hands clean, they’ll help to preserve the wheel too.

-On a negative side, you get much hotter wearing gloves!
+But FIA racing loves are overkill for sim racing; they’re probably 3 times too expensive, you get hot because of the lack of air flow.
 If that doesn’t bother you, go ahead and try them.
 On a lower budget, karting gloves are just as effective.